kblumke/movie_favourites/README.md

             3.10.10

     Go to project folder: `movie_favourites/app/frontend` and run command:
+    To install dependencies:
+        $ npm i
+    To start application:
         $ npm start

     and go to the link given in the terminal (usually http://127.0.0.1:3000/)